sumitskr/CommentApp/README.md

 				5.now start the server

 3. go to web browser :

-			type :
-				1. http://localhost:9999/CommentApp/comment    (Home page if in session then comments will be shown else redirect to sign in page)
+				1.home page:  http://localhost:9999/CommentApp/comment    (Home page if in session then comments will be shown else redirect to sign in page)

 				2.sign in : http://localhost:9999/CommentApp/html/signin.html